+Privacy Risk:

-Privacy Risk: The scope of the information collected in VAPSCS is limited to the amount of data necessary to act upon the request, correspondence, or other possible action item received by VA.
+The scope of the information collected in VAPSCS is limited to the amount of data necessary to act upon the request, correspondence, or other possible action item received by VA.
 Although each correspondence is very likely to collect the full name of a correspondent, the date of birth, for example, is only collected if it is voluntarily given and relevant to the request or correspondence.
-If submitters provide information that is not relevant, it is not documented (e.g., information taken by phone and is not written down).
-The threat from electronic eavesdropping is a privacy risk and collection of additional information in the database.
+If individuals provide information that is not relevant, it is not documented (e.g., information taken by phone and is not written down) in the system.